cortexlabs/cortex/docs/development.md

 make registry-create
 ```

-Note the registry URL, as you will use it in the upcoming steps
+Note the registry URL, this will be needed shortly.

 Create the following S3 buckets: